Lake Survey and Swollen Bladderwort Update

 Recommendations:

-Maine DEP has developed a management plan with LOLA.
-The management plan includes hand pulling and Diver Assisted Suction Harvesting (DASH), with a DASH boat scheduled to visit in early June 2024.
-LSM and YCAISP will continue to support the Little Ossipee community with a Live Plant ID training on June 25, and encourages LOLA to continue monitoring for aquatic invasive plants with its IPP Team.
-Little Ossipee also has several Water Quality monitors, who are encouraged to continue their work.
-Considering its close proximity to Lake Arrowhead, a heavily infested waterbody with 3 AIS confirmed, LSM recommends continued and thorough IPP monitoring, as well as Courtesy Boat Inspections at the public launch.
+Maine’s DEP has developed a management plan with LOLA.
+The management plan includes hand-pulling and Diver Assisted Suction Harvesting (DASH), with a DASH boat visiting in early June 2024.
+Subsequent DASH operations were conducted in 2024 and 2025, and more are planned for 2026 as well.
+These operations are expensive, costing thousands of dollars each week, but their value is beyond price.
+LSM and YCAISP continue to support the Little Ossipee community with Live Plant ID training, and encourages LOLA to continue monitoring for aquatic invasive plants with its IPP Team.